Workflow Automation for Video Games

-Designers, animators and programmers are starting to use automated workflow for Quality Assurance, Animation, Asset Creation and more.
+Designers, animators, and programmers are starting to use automated workflow for Quality Assurance, Animation, Asset Creation, and more.
 And we suspect that as graphics fidelity increases studios will need to find ways to create more assets, at a higher quality, in a shorter amount of time.

 Today I will cover a few of the most common ways to automate production but this is by far not an exhaustive list:

 As games get larger they require more assets.
-Assets in the form of props, scenery (trees, etc) and more.
+Assets in the form of props, scenery (trees, etc), and more.
 The ability to automate asset creation is the holy grail of game producers.
 The technology is far from being useable for characters and monsters but the ability to create a number of weapons and props is getting closer and closer to being ready for prime time.
-And depending on graphic fidelity needed and the style of the game in some cases it is ready to go.
-An example of a few publicly available tools for unreal Engine would be the Procedural Asset Creator.
+And depending on the graphic fidelity needed and the style of the game in some cases it is ready to go.
+An example of a few publicly available tools for Unreal Engine would be the Procedural Asset Creator.